Texas

 • A certified copy of a domestic birth certificate or other legally admissible document confirming birth and establishing the person’s identity.

-While election officials may ask a voter if they have an acceptable photo ID, election officials cannot question or challenge the voter concerning their lack of that ID.
+While election officials may ask a voter if they have an acceptable photo ID, election officials cannot question or challenge the voter concerning their lack of that photo ID.

 Election officials cannot question the reasonableness of the voter’s difficulty in obtaining photo ID.